armadillica/flamenco/docs/docs/user_manual/blender_render.md

 1. Select your Flamenco project.
 If this project doesn't show up, or if the Flamenco panel doesn't show when you select your Flamenco project, press the refresh button.
 2. Choose your Local Cloud Project Path.
-For reliable results, we reccomend using an absolute path.
+For reliable results, we recommend using an absolute path.
 This path should point at the top-level directory of your project.
 3. Choose your Flamenco Manager.
 Again, if it doesn't show up, press the refresh button.
 4. Choose the Job File Path (also known as the Storage Path), which is where Blender will